Signs That Adults Need Orthodontic Services

 What Is the Right Age for Orthodontic Services?

 Orthodontists today can successfully correct most problems regardless of the patient’s age.
 But that does not mean that the orthodontic treatment starting age does not matter.
 In fact, it may play a significant role in the total time and expense required for the completion of the orthodontic treatment.
-Having been a general dentist for more than a decade before becoming an orthodontist, Dr. Stevens brings a vast knowledge of expertise and experience to diagnose your treatment needs.

 Early intervention can make a dramatic impact on establishing the proper occlusal foundation.
 The American Association of Orthodontists (AAO) recommends that all children have a check-up with an orthodontist by the time they are seven years old to detect any potential problems.
 By the age of seven, some of the permanent teeth have erupted, so that most children have a mix of adult and baby teeth.
 At this stage of mixed dentition, we can spot potential orthodontic problems related to jaw growth and the eruption of adult teeth.
 Some growth-related orthodontic problems are easier to correct when they are identified early, while the facial bones are still growing.